el2kaps/Information-Systems/README.md

   cd Trino
   ./trino
   ```
-Now you can query the databases by writing SQL query to Trino CLI;
+Now you can query the databases by writing SQL queries to Trino CLI.

 ## Examples
 * Checks that all workers are connected